sheldongomes/angular-app/README.md

 ## Some Parts of Code was Copied

-This code was started from scretch in the Angular version 10.
+This code was started from scratch in the Angular version 10.
 Some parts of this code were copied from Github: https://github.com/danvitoriano/shopping-cart-angular9